tenspot/20WebProjects/README.md

 Build 20 mini frontend projects from scratch with HTML5, CSS & JavaScript (No frameworks or libraries)

 Notes:
-1. To get fonts from Google go to fonts.google.com see video 6 (Project CSS) at time 1:00
+1. To get fonts from Google go to fonts.google.com see video 6 (Project 1 CSS) at time 1:00 or video 12 project 2 at 0.32min
 2. for email validation regex string see: https://stackoverflow.com/questions/46155/how-to-validate-an-email-address-in-javascript